Why is literacy so important?

 - Reading Champions in Year 10 run small Year 7 reading groups and have a mini Guided Reading session once a week;

-- Alternative English curriculum for students working below the expected standard in Year 7 to boost progress to reach the expected standard for Year 8.
+- Alternative English curriculum for students working below the expected standard in Year 7.
+This will boost progress to reach the expected standard for Year 8.

 Want to have a go at improving your own literacy?

-Have a look at this list of the top 100 commonly mispelled Words.
+Have a look at this list of the top 100 commonly misspelled Words.
 Do some of them surprise you?
 Can you spell all of the words accurately?

 Test your spelling skills here with this quiz.